agronholm/pythonfutures/docs/index.rst

 ProcessPoolExecutor Objects
 ---------------------------

-The :class:`ProcessPoolExecutor` class is an **experimental** :class:`Executor` subclass that uses a pool of processes to execute calls asynchronously.
-There are situations where it can deadlock. :class:`ProcessPoolExecutor` uses the :mod:`multiprocessing` module, which allows it to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.
+The :class:`ProcessPoolExecutor` class is an :class:`Executor` subclass that uses a pool of processes to execute calls asynchronously.
+:class:`ProcessPoolExecutor` uses the :mod:`multiprocessing` module, which
+allows it to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.

 .. class:: ProcessPoolExecutor(max_processes=None)